filipexavierfernandes/portfolio/README.md

 # My iOS Developer Portfolio

 ## About Me
-My name is Filipe and I am a Senior iOS Developer with over 10 years of experience, specializing in Swift, SwiftUI, and CI/CD.
+My name is Filipe and I am a Senior iOS Developer with over 10 years of experience, specializing in Swift, iOS architectures like Viper, Clean Swift and Cordinator patterns, and CI/CD.

 ## Projects
 ### 1. [Finance App](https://github.com/yourusername/finance-app)